Escape The City On A Day Trip From London

 Find out more about some of Kent’s beaches here.

-Another sandy beach only 90 minutes away from London (by train), Walton-on-the-Naze is also home to the second longest pier in Great Britain.
+Another sandy beach only 90 minutes away so perfect for a day trip from London (by train), Walton-on-the-Naze is also home to the second longest pier in Great Britain.

 Apparently the sand here is the perfect consistency for building sandcastles!